 The scenario, where the solution is addressing, is the following:

-- An operator would like to terminate a network slice for maintenance purpose or due to the end of network slice's lifetime, while there are still some UEs being registered to the network slice and some PDU Sessions including the PDU Session for Emergency, Critical and Priority services, which are established in the network slice.
+- An operator would like to terminate a network slice (S-NSSAI) either for the whole PLMN or for a particular region in the PLMN for maintenance purpose or due to the end of network slice's lifetime, while there are still some UEs being registered to the network slice and some PDU Sessions including the PDU Session for Emergency, Critical and Priority services, which are established in the network slice.
 This leads to a removal of UEs and to release of existing PDU Sessions from the network slice, and hence resulting to an abrupt service disruption and a degradation of service quality experience by a user.

 This solution makes the following assumptions: